cfiutak1/HackBU-Intro-to-ML/Part 3 - Applying Machine Learning to the Boston Housing Price Regression Dataset.md

 ```

 See what you're able to do!
 It may take a lot of tweaking (especially with respect to the organization of the data), but the neural network from Part II should work great with this dataset.

+*(Hint: It may help to tweak some options in the flattening and compiling steps, and to find a different way to measure accuracy...)*